Police stop pickup, find $1M in drugs

 Wojtek Pajor, 33, of Norwalk, Connecticut, was charged in Henry County Circuit Court Feb.
 25 with Class X felony cannabis trafficking, Class X felony possession with intent to deliver and Class 1 felony possession.

-Johnson said the “shatter”was found in the cargo area of the pickup along with a small amount of cannabis in the center console.
-He said the street value of the “shatter,” figured conservatively at $70 per gram, was approximately $1 million.
+Johnson said the “shatter” was found in the cargo area of the pickup along with a small amount of cannabis in the center console.
+He said the street value of the the drug, figured conservatively at $70 per gram, was approximately $1 million.
 He said there were also a couple pistols, many rounds of ammunition, two telephones, one laptop, one tablet, one or two cameras and several thumb drives and memory cards.

 He said one of the digital devices had photos of large outdoor marijuana grow that appeared to be in California and was dated September 2018.
 Another had shipping labels for six to eight packages from Ukiah, California, to the east coast.
 He said Ukiah is in one of three counties known as the “emerald triangle” in cannabis trafficking.